nkkollaw/foorious-formbuilder/README.md

 ### JSON

-JSON returned in based on version 0.40 of `react-jsonschema-form` (see https://github.com/mozilla-services/react-jsonschema-form/releases/tag/v0.40.0/).
+JSON returned in based on version 0.40 of `react-jsonschema-form` (see https://mozilla-services.github.io/react-jsonschema-form/, https://github.com/mozilla-services/react-jsonschema-form/).
 Tried upgrading to a newer version, but nothing works.
-Might make it work in the future.
+Might make it work in the future, it's not a bad library for this use.

 ## Roadmap